A 12-Credit Online Graduate Certificate in Educating Bilingual Learners

 A Bachelor's degree* is required to apply for the Educating Bilingual Learners Graduate Certificate.
-We are currently accepting applications for Spring 2021.
-Applications are due in by Friday, November 6, 11:59 p.m.
+We are currently accepting applications for Summer 2021.
+Applications are due in by Friday, March 26, 11:59 p.m.
 EST. Apply now to avoid last minute processing delays!

 * With careful planning, it is possible for students in the pre-service teacher education program to complete the coursework requirements along with their requirements for initial certification.
 Please contact Dr. Elizabeth Howard for more information.

 Applications are accepted on a rolling admissions basis.

 March 26: Summer Semester